 Prerequisite: This is Part 2 of the Production Agents Deep Dive series.
-Start with Part 0: Overview for context.
+Start with Part 1: Idempotency & Safe Retries — checkpoint timing depends on the idempotency-key contract from that chapter.

 Why This Matters